llaville/php-compatinfo-db/docs/getting-started.md

   * `bin/compatinfo-db db:init` (loads the database from JSON data files)

   At first run of CompatInfoDB, `DATABASE_URL` will be set to use default SQLite connection

+## Quick start

+Since version 4.0, CompatInfoDB introduced the new **auto-diagnose** feature.
+That means, if you try to attempt to read the database (by `db:list` or `db:show` commands) without it was initialized (schema created and data loaded), the `diagnose` command is run automagically and prints its results.